Our students connect the dots differently

 Motivated by community

 Our approach leverages the power of the group as a powerful motivating and healing tool; for this to be effective, the child must feel a desire to be part of a connective community—even if they’re not sure how to go about that.
 Thus, ours is not an appropriate program for students who do not feel a desire for social connection.
 Core to our ethos of community is the precept that all students must feel safe in order to learn.
-We do not admit students who are physically assaultive towards staff or peers, have a history of being intentionally emotionally or physically hurtful towards others or who show sadistic tendencies.
+We do not admit students who have a current history of being physically assaultive towards staff or peers or who show sadistic tendencies.
 Students who repeatedly engage in bullying behavior towards others may be asked to leave.

 Ready for our unique set of tools

 In our admissions process, our clinicians will work with your child to identify whether our unique toolbox is likely to be effective for addressing their core needs.
 Where the student has a need that requires interventions outside the scope of our program, admissions may be deferred until such time as those interventions have been obtained.
 For example, the effectiveness of our self-regulation interventions will depend on the nature of the drivers underlying the child’s dysregulation, and also the child’s ability to assimilate and apply our strategies.
 Thus, our program will not be appropriate for students having certain thought disorders and/or mood disorders without appropriate pharmacological intervention.
-Similarly, we do not have the knowledge, setting or expertise required for substance abuse rehabilitation and therefore do not admit students having those needs.
+Similarly, we do not have the knowledge, setting or expertise required for substance abuse rehabilitation.
 These concerns should be discussed with our Neuropsychologist in the admissions process.

 Apply Today